mcin-armintaheri-archive/pivt/README.md

 when passing the tool intances to mediators.

 Each tool is given a reference only to the scene of the application and the layout.
-A scene is the underlying model of any application directly being visualized by the layout.
+A scene is the underlying model of a 3D application directly being visualized by the layout.
 A layout is some perspectives into the scene being rendered on the scene.
 A tool can then use the layout and scene to handle some visualization concern.